kazuyoshiii/Meeting_Cost_Calc/README.md

 If you'd like to contribute to this project, please feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Demo Video
-Coming soon! <!-- Update with the link to the demo video when ready -->